Skip to content

 Cinema attendance growth stagnates, Verliefd op Ibiza Dutch frontrunner

 Christmas saved the 2013 cinema year.
-While it seemed to be nothing at the beginning of December in terms of cinema attendance, the last three weeks of the year made up for a lot - courtesy of Hobbit 2.
+While it seemed that cinema attendance was going nowhere at the beginning of December, the last three weeks of the year made up for a lot - thanks to Hobbit 2.

 La Grande Bellezza and Borgman best films 2013 according to Dutch film press